dimagi/commcare-sync/README.md

    with the option of mapping specific data types.
 If you aren't transforming your data, there's no step needed here.

-4. Open CommCare Sync, create a new account (instructions below)
+4. Open CommCare Data Pipeline, create a new account (instructions below)

 5. Add a project by pasting your CommCare project space name